milon2000/storyGenerator-js/README.md

-A simple story generator in pure JavaScript.
+A simple story generator in plain JavaScript.